China plans July launch of national emissions trade scheme

 "We will select a time to launch the national ETS and carry out the trading in July," he added.

-Although Zhao did not give an exact date for the first trade, sources expect a launch ceremony on Friday.
+Although Zhao did not give an exact date for the first trade, sources with knowledge of the ministry's plans expect a launch ceremony on Friday.

 Carbon trading had been originally expected to begin before the end of June, though no reason has been given for the delay.